Search & Buy Latam Airlines Flights

 LATAM Airlines flies from many European countries to a wide range of Latin America destinations, which include: Chile, Argentina, Perú, Brazil and Colombia.
 LATAM airlines is a leading carrier of air travel, and has recently joined ONEWORLD alliance program.
 With a fleet of 172 aircraft LATAM is operating 800 departures daily.
 The airline provides domestic and international routes for worldwide customers with scheduled services to destinations within Brazil, as well as international flights to Europe and other parts of North and South America.
 Also customers can benefit from remote medical assistance on international flights, LATAM Loyalty Program, Fidelidade, and LATAM Cargo services.

-In 2011 Chile’s LAN Airlines and Brazil’s TAM Airlines signed an agreement to merge.
+In 2011 Chile’s LAN Airlines and Brazil’s TAM Airlines signed an agreement to merge and acquired LAN Colombia (formerly Aires).
 In 2015 LATAM Airlines announced that it would fully rebrand to LATAM, with one unified livery on all aircraft by 2018.
 The first one was introduced in 2016.
 The rebranding process is currently taking place and completion is expected by 2019.

 The LATAM Airlines Group, founded in 2012, merged with TAM Airlines and rebranded to form LATAM Airlines.
 Subsidiaries of the LATAM Airlines Group include: